kafka, kraft, consensus, architecture, metadata-management

 KRaft (Kafka Raft) is Apache Kafka's implementation of the Raft consensus algorithm for managing cluster metadata.
 Introduced through KIP-500 and declared production-ready in Kafka 3.3.1, KRaft fundamentally changes how Kafka handles critical cluster information like topic configurations, partition assignments, access control lists, and broker metadata.

 The name "KRaft" combines "Kafka" with "Raft," the consensus algorithm developed by Diego Ongaro and John Ousterhout at Stanford University.
 Raft was designed to be more understandable than alternatives like Paxos while providing the same strong consistency guarantees.
+A consensus algorithm ensures that multiple computers can reliably agree on shared data even when some nodes fail or network partitions occur.

 The ZooKeeper Problem